lexxmark/QtCreator-JsExtensions-Plugin/README.md

 Jep plugin file is a JavaScript file with the most QtCreator API avaliable there.
 No need to clone QtCreator sources and build them to develop jep plugins.

 You can get precompiled plugin for Linux(Ubuntu) [here](https://github.com/lexxmark/QtCreator-JsExtensions-Plugin/blob/master/package/LexxmarkLinux64.tar.gz).
-Just unzip Lexxmark folder to the QtCreator plugins folder (you may be need to change version of dependency Core in JsExtensions.pluginspec file - valid from 3.0.0 till 3.1.1).
+Just unzip Zhondin folder to the QtCreator plugins folder (you may be need to change version of dependency Core in JsExtensions.pluginspec file - valid range from 3.0.0 till 3.1.1).

 These are screenshots of the jep plugins: